VanOvermeire/rusty-cdk/README.md

 ***This is not an official AWS project.***

-Rather, it is an experiment in making Infrastructure as Code safer and easier to use by checking as much as possible at compile time.
+Rather, it is an attempt to make Infrastructure as Code safer and easier to use by checking as much as possible at compile time.
 Think of it as a safe wrapper around `unsafe` CloudFormation.

 ## Usage